rteshnizi/tethered-pair/README.md

 1. Limit Obstacles to the ones inside or partially inside the bounding box
 2. ~~Not all Entities need rendering (Fix Entity to accept a bool for rendering)~~
 3. Model.reset()
+4. fabric.Point @types is wrong for eq, lt, gt, etc. (create a PR)